 Click on the maps above to see the complete Ride With GPS files which have downloadable GPX files.
 These routes were designed by Kim Murrell, an accomplished bikepacker who understands firsthand what makes for a great bikepacking experience!

-There is no charge for participating in the Grand Depart, but you must register below.
+There is no charge for participating in the Grand Depart or riding an ITT, but you must register below.

 SUPPORT & WAYFINDING